-The favorable net change in the cost variance is due to efficiencies as a result of learning curve and resource sharing with other Lockheed Martin Space programs programs.
+The favorable net change in the cost variance is due to resource sharing and experienced teams sharing efficiencies to other AEHF SVs.

-The favorable net change in the schedule variance is due to the initial Scaleable Power Regulator Unit impact on AEHF, but afterwards the negative variance had eroded.
+The favorable net change in the schedule variance is due to resource sharing and experienced teams sharing efficiencies to other AEHF SVs.